ayessymkanov/cities-search-map/README.md

-# cities-search-map
+# Cities search
-Choose a city and find it on a map (USA cities only) My second React app
+Choose a city and find it on a map (USA cities only).

+My second React app

+`npm install && npm start`